andrehe001/aad-coach/docs/prod-preparation-aslead.md

 * all attendees are added to the *Teams*
 * all assigned coaches for this delivery are added to the *Teams* **and** to the private *CoachesInternal* channel

+After everything has been properly prepared, post it in the *Azure Adventure Day/Coaches* channel with a list of Coaches and a link to the Teams environment.

 ## Deployment / 1 week before

 ### Setting up the Adventure Day PROD Backend